Horseshoe Crabs in the Delaware Bay

-Red knots often compete with humans for the crabs.
+While birds like the red knot and ruddy turnstone rely on horseshoe crab eggs for a critical food source, humans also utilize adult horseshoe crabs for two primary purposes.
 Watermen harvest horseshoe crabs to use as bait for eel and whelks.
 The crab is also harvested for medical use.
-Its blood is used to make a chemical that detects bacterial toxins.
+Its unique blue blood is used to make a chemical that detects bacterial toxins.

 Some evidence suggests that the crabs are over-harvested in North America, which has led to a harvesting ban in New Jersey and restrictions in Delaware.
 Knowing how many horseshoe crabs there are helps fisheries managers develop effective policy for managing populations.